Prestwick Academy

-Prestwick Academy is a state secondary school serving the area of Prestwick, South Ayrshire in Scotland.
-The school is non-denominational and has a capacity of 1400.
-Its motto is Per Vias Rectas, Latin for By Straight Paths.
+Prestwick Academy (Scottish Gaelic: Acadamaidh Prestwick) is an 11–18 non-denominational secondary school in the town of Prestwick, South Ayrshire in Scotland.
+The school is the responsibility of South Ayrshire Council, with its current head teacher Oonagh Browne having overall responsibility for the school's day–to–day running.
+With a pupil roll of 1,201 in 2023–2024, it is the second-largest secondary school in South Ayrshire by pupil intake.
+The motto of Prestwick Academy is Per Vias Rectas, Latin for By Straight Paths.

+Prestwick Academy serves the town of Prestwick, part of North Ayr, and the villages of Symington and Monkton.
+There are five cluster primary schools: Glenburn, Heathfield, Kingcase, Monkton and Symington.

 History

+Origins and establishment

 Prestwick Academy was opened in 1902 as a primary school, with one building, known as 'Block 1' after the school expanded.
 The building was extended in 1910 and 1913 to provide more classrooms as the town of Prestwick developed.
 At the time, all secondary school children in the area had to attend Ayr Academy for further education.

-The school went through major expansion to accommodate secondary pupils in the 1960s and more buildings were constructed with primary children being moved into block 7.
+The school went through major expansion to accommodate secondary pupils in the 1960s and more buildings were constructed with primary children being moved into Block 7.
 For students in the 1950s, those wishing to take exams had to go to Ayr Academy.
 The school leaving age was raised to 15.
-To cope with this expansion, block 7 was taken over by the secondary school and primary students were moved to other schools.
+To cope with this expansion, Block 7 was taken over by the secondary school and primary students were moved to other schools.

+Closure of primary department

 In 1972, Kingcase Primary was opened and Prestwick Academy's primary department was closed down.
 The school leaving age was raised to 16 which again caused overcrowding.
 Various huts in the school were replaced by the building of 5 new blocks between 1972 and 1974.
-The new buildings comprised; a new, single storey Science building (Block 6); an Art/Technical/Business Studies Building (Block 5); a new Maths/Home Economics/Modern Languages and Music building (Block 3) and Offices, Staffroom, Assembly Hall (Block 4) and two Gymnasia, a Games hall and Community Suite (Block 2).
+The new buildings comprised; a new single storey Science building (Block 6); an Art/Technical/Business Studies Building (Block 5); a new Math/Home Economics/Modern Languages and Music building (Block 3) and Offices, Staffroom, Assembly Hall (Block 4) and two Gymnasiums, a Games hall and Community Suite (Block 2).

-New Prestwick Academy
+Recent history

-As part of the Scottish Executive's Public-Private Partnership policy, it was announced that Prestwick Academy would be re-built.
-Prestwick and Belmont Academy are the only secondary schools in South Ayrshire being fully rebuilt, while Kyle Academy has also undergone renovation.
+As part of the Scottish Executive's Public-Private Partnership policy, it was announced that Prestwick Academy would be rebuilt.
+The new building for Prestwick Academy is a first-generation PPP school and was officially opened in October 2009.
+Facilities management is undertaken by MITIE who are charged with overseeing the quality and maintenance of the accommodation.

-Construction started in 2006 with Block 7 (Geography, Religious Studies, Behaviour Support and the Dining Hall) being demolished to make room for the new building.
+Construction started in 2006 with Block 7 (Geography, Religious Studies, Behaviour Support, and the Dining Hall) being demolished to make room for the new building.
 All of the new school, apart from the PE facilities, opened for pupils in October 2008.
 The new Prestwick Academy is a modern, open-spaced building built on three floors.

-All buildings of the old school have now been demolished and the construction of the new PE facilities is complete.
-The full school building – with the exception of the music recording studio – is now open.
-The construction of the new all-weather pitches took place between August and December 2009.

-The construction of the new school, complete with full landscaping and the all-weather pitches, was officially completed at 10:00 pm on 18 December 2009.

 The new building is designed as follows.